CLINICAL HAIR LOSS TREATMENT – RALEIGH, NORTH CAROLINA

 Clinical trials are not complete and medical data is not yet published to determine the effectiveness of PRP therapy in hair restoration.
 PRP should not be considered a “cure” for hair loss and no guarantee can be made about its individual effectiveness.
 No claim of PRP efficacy in promoting hair growth can be made because there is no FDA approval that would allow such claims to be made.

 Absolutely.
 In fact, we encourage it and prescribe PRP therapy as a compliment to a non-surgical approach for those patients who are not eligible for surgery or who want to delay hair restoration surgery.
-As a non-surgical treatment option, we recommend PRP therapy along with Minoxidil and DHT blockers or for those patients who can not tolerate or have side effects with these medications.
+As a non-surgical treatment option, we recommend PRP therapy along with Minoxidil, DHT blockers, and Laser Hair Therapy.

 In summary, PRP therapy offers a promising alternative for natural hair growth for those patients who are not candidates for surgery.
 It also is a beneficial therapy for surgical patients who want PRP therapy as a complimentary procedure at the same time hair restoration surgery with either automated FUE or the STRIP procedure.

 Whether you are looking for additional hair stimulation, or are looking to have hair surgery with the addition of PRP, Jernigan’s Hair Replacement Clinic is able to meet your needs.
 Although results will vary from patient to patients, PRP as a non-surgical option offers patients with miniaturization and hair thinning improvement in hair caliber and thickness.